 Storage

-You can freeze the crackers for later!
-To freeze, place the crackers into an air-tight bag or container and keep for up to 3 months.
+- You can freeze these crackers for later!
+To freeze, place them into an air-tight bag or container and keep for up to 3 months.

-To defrost either let the crackers thaw at room temperature or place them into a microwave for a couple of minutes.
+- To defrost either let buckwheat crackers thaw at room temperature or place them into a microwave for a couple of minutes.

 Equipment